It’s all very well answering them, but many people fall down when it comes to thinking up questions to ask in a job interview.

 By not having pre-prepared questions to ask the interviewer or hiring manager, you can appear disinterested and underprepared.
 Getting it right, however, will help you end on a positive note and differentiate yourself from other candidates.

-Without further ado, here are some of the best questions to ask in a job interview.
+Without further ado, here are some of the best questions to ask in a job interview process.

 You’ll spend a lot of time with your co-workers, and your relationships with them will largely shape your experience at the company.